The first thing you need to do is collect some data!

 For the research dataset to be read and interpreted correctly, it requires sufficient documentation.
 All deposited datasets must include a “ReadMe” file that includes the following information:

 - Description of files contained in the dataset

 - Limitations on reuse

 - Be aware that the order in which you upload is the order in which your files will appear, so you may want to add your Readme file(s) first so that anyone looking at your data will understand the collection.

 Dataverse allows for an extensive list of metadata fields that you can fill in to bolster your data, and to make it more findable and more useful to other researchers.
 Check out the Portage Training Groups Best Practices Guide for detailed examples and explanations of each metadata field.

-If you create a Dataset in the CU Dataverse, you are given Contributor permission over that Dataset.
+If you create a Dataset in the Carleton University Dataverse Collection, you are given Contributor permission over that Dataset.
 As a Contributor, you can view the unpublished dataset, download files from the dataset, edit the dataset, and delete the dataset draft.
 However, Dataverse also has many other levels of permissions which allow you to add other researchers to your Dataset and Dataverse with different abilities.

 If you would like to add someone to be able to only download the files, you can do that by adding them to your dataset and giving them the File Downloader permission.

 We recommend that if you would like to add more researchers to your Dataset or Dataverse, contact us and we can help you add that person and set the appropriate permissions for them.
 You can reach us at firstname.lastname@example.org